Hawking radiation from the double copy

 \ee where $r_0$ is some scale.
-These expressions are consistent with the latter replacement in (\ref{new-DC-rule-1}), but seemingly only modulo the rule ${\vv\rightarrow \vv}-{\vv}_0$; however, (\ref{pert-comparison}) only holds to leading order in the coupling, and it has already been shown in~\cite{Aoude:2024sve} that by including subdominant corrections, the expected dependence of the Vaidya result on $\vv-{\vv}_0$ indeed re-emerges.
+These expressions are consistent {with (\ref{new-DC-rule-1}), but} seemingly only modulo the rule ${\vv\rightarrow \vv}-{\vv}_0$; however, (\ref{pert-comparison}) only holds to leading order in the coupling, and it has already been shown in~\cite{Aoude:2024sve} that by including subdominant corrections, the expected dependence of the Vaidya result on $\vv-{\vv}_0$ indeed re-emerges.

 \paragraph{Hawking radiation from the double copy.} We move on to massless scalar pair creation in {\sv}.
 This process can be considered, as illustrated in Fig.~\ref{fig:time_scales}, at early, mid and late times.
 The early-time spectrum is analogous to the so-called pre-Hawking radiation in the gravitational case~\cite{Gerlach:1976ji,Vachaspati:2006ki}.
 In the limit that $g^2 qQ \gg 1$ the well-known instability of the Coulomb field drives late-time radiation, where particles of the same charge as the source dominate the outgoing spectrum.
 Of interest to us is the mid-time spectrum, which is dominated by highly red-shifted particles that have opposite sign to the source, hence interact attractively, as would be the case in gravity.
 We will now show that the mid-time radiation in \sv$\,$ double-copies to Hawking radiation in Vaidya.